 Beth Schnyder is a business consultant and Japanese translator in the areas of finance, accounting, manufacturing and real estate.
 She holds a Bachelor’s Degree in Business Administration from Wake Forest University and a Masters in International Management with a specialization in Global Supply Chain Management from Portland State University.
-Beth is a volunteer coordinator with the LOGOS program, a children’s ministry for 1 st - 5th graders at Moreland Presbyterian Church.
+Beth is a volunteer coordinator with the LOGOS program, a children’s ministry for 1st - 5th graders at Moreland Presbyterian Church.
 Beth’s oldest child was referred to the H.E.L.P. program as she was struggling with reading, spelling, focus, and concentration.
 When she saw her daughter experience incredible achievements in grades, ability to self-manage homework, self-confidence, and behavior, she decided to have her 2nd child complete the program as well.

-His unique background, a European MBA in International Business, 4 years working in Japan, and over 18 years of digital marketing experience, he provides a cross-functional, worldwide perspective to drive customer interaction.
+With his unique background, a European MBA in International Business, 4 years working in Japan, and over 18 years of digital marketing experience, he provides a cross-functional, worldwide perspective to drive customer interaction.

 Treasurer / Secretary